 Gaps & Punishes

-Take advantage of Scorpion’s slow mid attacks by utilizing pokes whenever you are at a slight disadvantage.
-Scorpion’s fastest mid is his +, which has a start-up of 13 frames.
-Because of this, Scorpion has very weak answers to opponents who poke against him.
-The only thing Scorpion can do most of the time is to use his own poke, which doesn’t yield much damage.
-If you have a 7 frame poke and are at -5 frame disadvantage or less, then poking is a viable strategy to stop Scorpion from attacking.
+Take advantage of Scorpion’s slow mid attacks by utilizing pokes while at a slight disadvantage.
+Scorpion’s fastest mid is his + which has a start-up of 13 frames.
+Because of this, Scorpion has very weak answers to opponents who poke against him up-close.
+Most times, the only way for Scorpion to stop his opponents from poking is to use his + poke which doesn’t yield much damage.
+If using a character with a 7 frame poke while at a disadvantage of -5 less, poking is a viable strategy to stop Scorpion from attacking.

 Punishing Hell Port

-Scorpion’s Hell Port is extremely punishable on block.
+Scorpion’s Hell Port is extremely punishable at -20 on block.
 Punishing however can be tricky because if it is Amplified, you will be hit for trying to punish the regular Hell Port.
 With proper timing, it is possible to punish both the regular and Amplified Hell Port.
-Instead of immediately trying to punish, wait a split second.
-In case the Hell Port is Amplified, you will be able to block and punish.
+Instead of immediately trying to punish, wait slightly longer before punishing.
+If the Hell Port is Amplified, it will be blocked and leave Scorpion punishable at -14.
 If the Hell Port is not Amplified, you will have enough time to react and punish before Scorpion can recover.

-The first hit of Scorpion’s Hell Port is also a high attack.
-If you are crouching then you will avoid it.
-Throwing out low pokes in the neutral is a great way to interrupt Scorpion’s Hell Port without worrying about reacting to it.
-Hell Port can also be punished by crouching without blocking and quickly using a jab before the Amplified portion comes out.
+The 1st hit of Scorpion’s Hell Port is also a high attack, which means if you are ducking then you will completely avoid it.
+Throwing out low pokes is a great way to interrupt Scorpion’s Hell Port without worrying about punishing it on reaction.
+Hell Port can also be punished by ducking and quickly using a jab before the Amplified portion comes out, however this can be difficult and rather risky if you are late to punish.

 Hell Port Cancel

-If Scorpion has the Hell Port Cancel ability equipped, he is able to cancel out of his Hell Port.
-This allows him to use Hell Port after strings such as +, string and cancel out of it for pressure.
-When Scorpion uses the Hell Port Cancel off of +,, it will leave him at -8 on block.
-Characters with a 7 frame attack will be able to punish for a full combo.
-If you predict that he will do the cancel, be ready to interrupt with a jab.
-Be cautious though because if the Hell Port is not cancelled, there is a chance that you will be hit by the Hell Port for trying to punish a cancel.
-Note that if your character does not have a 7 frame attack, you will still be able to interrupt Scorpion out of his follow-up attack after cancelling.
-Throwing out a poke will also safely interrupt Scorpion after the cancel.
+If Scorpion has the Hell Port Cancel ability equipped, he is able to cancel out of his Hell Port at the cost of 1 bar of Defensive Meter.
+This allows him to use Hell Port after strings such as +, and cancel out of it for pressure.
+If cancelling after his +,, it will leave him at -8 on block and punishable by 7 frame attacks.
+If you predict that he will cancel out of the Hell Port, be ready to interrupt with a jab.
+Be careful because if the Hell Port is not cancelled, then you may be hit by the Hell Port for trying to punish a cancel.
+If using a character without a 7 frame attack, it is still possible to interrupt Scorpion out of his follow-up attack after cancelling.
+Once you see Scorpion use his Hell Port, throw out a poke to interrupt him.
+Since the Hell Port is a high, the poke will interrupt the Hell Port regardless of it being cancelled.

-Scorpion’s primary mix-up comes from his + and +,.
-Scorpion’s + is a 22 frame overhead attack, while his +, is a 16 frame low attack and can be hit confimed into a combo. + can normally be blocked on reaction due to its slow start-up.
-If you fail to block the overhead, it will only lead to a knockdown.
-Since the low comes out quicker than the overhead, it’s best to always block low and only block high to the overhead being used.
+Scorpion’s primary mix-up comes from using his + and +,.
+Scorpion’s + is a slow 22 frame overhead attack, while his +, is a 16 frame low attack and can be hit confirmed into a combo.
+Due to its slow start-up, the overhead can normally be blocked on reaction.
+However if you fail to block the overhead, it will only lead to a knockdown.
+If the low is blocked, it can be punished by Flawless Blocking the 2nd hit of the string.
+Since the low comes out quicker than the overhead, it’s best to always block low and only block high on reaction to the overhead if used.
+Note that defending against Scorpion’s mix-ups becomes much more difficult if he uses throws as well.

-More often than not Scorpion will use a Toward Throw because it will leave you close, whereas his Back Throw will send you away.
-Because of this, it’s usually best to tech Scorpion’s Toward Throw when trying to Throw Escape.
-However, Scorpion may try to mix this up with his Back Throw because both throws can trigger a Krushing Blow if you failed to Throw Escape the previous throw.
-If Scorpion has met the Krushing Blow requirements for his throw, be prepared to Throw Escape his next throw attempt.
-Since you must guess which direction Scorpion will throw in, it may also be wise to duck or jump away if you predict that Scorpion will try to throw and trigger his Krushing Blow.
+Most times Scorpion will use a Toward Throw because it will leave you nearby and allow him to pressure on knockdown, whereas his Back Throw will send you away.
+Because of this, it’s usually best to tech Scorpion’s Toward Throw when using a Throw Escape.
+However, Scorpion may try to mix this up with his Back Throw because both throws will trigger a Krushing Blow if you failed Throw Escape during the previous throw.
+If Scorpion has met the Krushing Blow requirements for his throw, be prepared to use a Throw Escape against his next throw attempt.
+You may also duck or jump to avoid the throw on a read, though this is rather risky.

 Hack And Slash

 The Death Spear Kombo ability also gives Scorpion the Hack And Slash (+,) string.
 This string adds an overhead into low attack after Scorpion’s +.
-Be sure to block high and then low after blocking + then punish for a full combo.
-It’s important to not get hit by the overhead because Scorpion can cancel it into Hell Port for a combo.
+Be sure to block high and then low, which will leave Scorpion highly punishable at -25 on block.
+It’s important to not get hit by the overhead because Scorpion can cancel it into his Hell Port for a combo.

 Note that if you are trying to Flawless Block Scorpion’s +, and he uses +, into Hell Port instead, your Flawless Block Attack will whiff and you will be punished by the Hell Port.
-In order to punish both +, and +,, you must wait after Flawless Blocking and only input + if Scorpion used +,.
-If Scorpion did not use +, and instead used +,, do not input + and continue to block.
+In order to punish both moves, wait after Flawless Blocking and only input + if Scorpion uses his +,.
+If Scorpion instead used his +,, do not input + and continue blocking.

 If Scorpion has the Misery Blade ability equipped, Scorpion gains a stance that can lead into 4 different attacks: